 - Offer their pacifier.

-- Hold baby check-to-check against bare skin.
+- Hold infant check-to-check against bare skin.

 - Play soft, soothing music.

-- Talk softly to.
+- Talk softly to infant.

 - Teething infants are given cooled teething rings which are sanitized after each use.